Jsparrow/jsparrow.github.io/docs/rules/chain-assert-j-assert-that-statements.md

 description:
     AssertJ assertions carried out on the same object can be chained instead of using multiple assertThat, avoiding duplication and increasing the clarity of the code.
-tags: ["Java 8", "Coding Conventions", "Readability"]
+tags: ["Java 7", "Testing", "AssertJ", "Coding Conventions", "Readability"]
 ---

 # Chain AssertJ AssertThat Statements